404-emt/Portfolio/pages/about.md

 **Software** — ROS, OpenCV, LaTeX, Blender, Autodesk Series, Adobe Series
 **Theory** — Control Theory, Optimization, Game Theory, Deep Learning, Econometrics

-## Languages

-Native in Chinese (Mandarin & Hokkien) · Fluent in English · Intermediate in Japanese

-## Career Objective

-Seeking research and engineering opportunities in robotics, control, and software systems as preparation for a doctoral program.
-Open to collaboration on projects at the intersection of theoretical foundations and practical implementation.